This is personalized behavior and nutrition support for reactive, sensitive, and difficult-to-settle dogs and the people who love them.

 This work is about clarity instead of confusion.
 Support instead of shame.

-Living with a sensitive, reactive dog changed how I see everything.
-Food affects digestion, energy, mood, and a dog's ability to settle in ways most people don't expect.
+Food can influence digestion, comfort, energy, and a dog's ability to settle in ways most people don't realize.

-Many dogs aren't difficult — they're uncomfortable.
-When the body feels better, everything else becomes easier.
-That's why nutrition isn't separate from this work.
-For many dogs it's foundational.
+Many dogs aren't difficult.
+They're uncomfortable.
+When the body feels better, everything else often becomes easier.

-Em is a dog trainer, certified professional canine nutritionist (CPCN), and retired veterinary technician with over 20 years of hands-on experience across veterinary medicine, behavior support, enrichment, and nutrition.
+Em is a dog trainer, Certified Professional Canine Nutritionist (CPCN), and retired veterinary technician with over 20 years of hands on experience across veterinary medicine, behavior support, enrichment, and nutrition.

-But nothing shaped this work more than living with her own dogs — especially Fitz.
+But nothing shaped this work more than living with her own dogs, especially Fitz.
 Traditional advice didn't work for him.
 "Just train harder" didn't help.
-That experience led to building a different kind of support — one that considers stress, nervous system regulation, unmet needs, and what's happening inside the body.

 This work blends: